 Parent Partner Program

-The Parent Partner Program ensures that Latino Families in San Francisco can be effective academic partners and advocates for their children on the path to college.
+The Parent Partner Program ensures that Latinx and Black families in San Francisco can be effective academic partners and advocates for their children on the path to college.

-Through our community-based Promotora model, parent leaders are creating a sustainable network of engaged families within Mission District schools.
-Providing culturally-relevant tools and resources through peer-led workshops, Promotoras are supporting student academic success at school, in the home, and in the community.
+Through our community-based Promotora and Parent Engagement Coordinator models, parent leaders are creating a sustainable network of engaged families within San Francisco schools.
+Providing culturally-relevant tools and resources through peer-led workshops, our parents are supporting student academic success at school, in the home, and in the community.

 Working on-site at 14 schools, the Parent Partner Program is developing a community of engaged, educated, and empowered parents and nurturing a college going culture for Mission youth and families.